Fresh Fruit Tart

 Scrape down the sides of the bowl and add egg.
 Continue mixing until combined, scraping down the bowl as necessary.
 Add vanilla and salt, mix until combined.

 Reduce mixer speed to low.
-Add flour and baking soda and blend until the dough comes together (do not overmix).
+Add flour and baking powder and blend until the dough comes together (do not overmix).

 Scrape dough onto a piece of plastic wrap.
 Wrap tightly and chill at least 1 hour.

 Preheat oven to 350 degrees (177 degrees Celsius).

 On a lightly floured surface, roll out dough to a thickness of 1/8-inch to 1/4-inch (0.3 cm to 0.6 cm).
 If the dough crumbles or breaks apart, press back together with your fingertips.

 Loosely roll the dough around the rolling pin, then gently unroll it over the tart pan, preferably with a removable bottom (9 inches or 24.4 cm in diameter, or substitute a pie plate).